Riyum/OneButtonKiller/README.md

 | 4          | LFO         |
 | 4          | Delay       |

-My aim is to develop a program that can generate intricate sound patterns by simply clicking a single button
+My aim is to develop a program that can generate intricate sound patterns by simply clicking a single button.
 To attain this objective, I plan to include additional component types, increase their quantity, introduce signal routing capabilities and other various techniques.